-Immerse yourself in nature.
-Walk or cycle some amazing trails, take a scenic drive through spectacular State forest, enjoy the region’s arts, history and culture, or simply throw down the picnic blanket and chill out in a secluded spot, tucked away from the world.
+Just 40 minutes from Perth, Mundaring is a place where you can immerse yourself in nature.
+Visit the Perth Hills and walk or cycle some amazing trails, or take a scenic drive through national parks including John Forrest National Park.
+You can also enjoy the region’s arts, history and culture, or simply throw down the picnic blanket in a secluded spot.

-The Shire of Mundaring covers an area of 644 sq. km and one third of its total area is State Forest.
-Our villages are steeped in a rich history, closely linked by the old railway line that is now the fabulous Railway Reserves Heritage Trail stretching some 59kms through the shire.
-The amazing engineering feat that is the Mundaring Weir with the water pipeline to the Eastern Goldfields region is also here.
+Shire of Mundaring covers an area of 644sqkm, with one-third of its total area being state forest.
+Our villages are steeped in a rich history, closely linked by the old railway line that is now the Railway Reserves Heritage Trail.
+The amazing engineering feat that is the Mundaring Weir is a popular tourist destination and picnic spot in the Perth Hills.